KhanPython/join-roblox-game/README.md

-# join-roblox-game

-Link a workspace to a Roblox game and be able to join through Visual Studio Code.
+# Join-Roblox-Game Extension for VSCode

+Speed up your live-experience testing with the **Join-Roblox-Game** extension for Visual Studio Code.
+This tool enables you to directly link your workspace with a Roblox game, offering a streamlined path to jump from code to gameplay within a single click.

-## Instructions
+## Quick Setup

-Set your cookie using the cookie setting.
+1. **Configure the `place.json` File**:
-Create a file called `place.json` in your workspace folder.
+   - Create a file named `place.json` within your workspace.
+   - Populate it with the `placeId` of your Roblox game and your Roblox account's `cookie` for authentication.

+    ```json
+    {
+      "placeId": "your-game-id-here",
+      "cookie": "your-roblox-cookie-here"
+    }
+    ```
+2. **Join Your Game**:
+   - Make sure your workspace contains Lua files to activate the extension's functionality.
-Click `Join Game` on the bottom left of the status bar.
+   - Click the `Join Game` button on the bottom left of the status bar to start your Roblox game.
-Your workspace must have Lua files in it to be registered by the extension.

-## Extension Settings

-This extension contributes the following settings:

-* `joins-roblox-game.cookie`: set to the cookie of the desired account to join games with
+## Ensuring Your Security
+Storing sensitive information, like your Roblox cookie, requires careful handling.
+It is highly adviced to exclude `place.json` from your version control.
+This can be done by adding `place.json` to your `.gitignore` file.